Oculus Rift Executive Dov Katz Arrested For Allegedly Trying To Have Sex With A Minor

 According to the official police report, the charges brought before him are for commercial sexual abuse of a minor.
 The arrest was made on December 23 and the whole case is still unfolding.

 According to Heavy, Katz is a major in computer science at the University of Tel Aviv.
-After which he joined the Oculus team after getting some higher education in the US.
-Plenty of details about the case has already leaked in the media.
+After which he joined the Oculus team after getting some higher education in the U.S. Plenty of details about the case has already leaked in the media.

 His Secret pet project?